courtney-rosenthal/dataset-freshness-checker/README.md

         -s, --site=SITE                  Data portal hostname [default: data.austintexas.gov] -m, --maxdays=DAYS               Dataset older than this number of business days considered stale [default: 5] -n, --notify=EMAIL               If dataset stale, send report to this email address, repeat option for each recipient
-        -v, --verbose                    Display report created during processing -M, --mailer=CMD                 Use this program to send mail [default: mailx] -h, --help                       Print this help
+        -M, --mailer=CMD                 Use this program to send mail [default: mail] -C, --command=CMD                Pipe report into this command if dataset is stale -v, --verbose                    Display report created during processing -h, --help                       Print this help